-- 4. League and school sportsmanship codes specifically state expectations: respect for the decisions of game officials and coaches, no taunting, profanity, derogatory language or gestures, no epithets, etc. - 5.
-League sportsmanship codes specifically state the penalties that will occur when an individual fails to adhere to the sportsmanship code. - 6.
-The code be as widely disseminated as possible using the student-parent handbook, student-athlete handbook, school newspaper, parent newsletter, school web site and the local media. - 7.
-The sportsmanship code for spectators be read by PA announcers prior to each contest. - 8.
-The sportsmanship code(s) of conduct be prominently posted at all sports venues. - 9.
-When event programs are provided, the sportsmanship code be included. - 10.
-Member schools require having athletes, parents/guardians, sign an acknowledgment which would show that they have read the student-athlete handbook and understand the sportsmanship code, rules of the school and team and CIAC eligibility requirements. - 11.
-Member schools work with community officials to insure that levels of good sportsmanship are enforced when contests are held at their school and at non-school facilities. - 12.
-The CIAC and the CIAC sports committees insist that rules of good sportsmanship be rigorously enforced at all regular season contests and at all CIAC tournament contests.
-This is particularly important when contests are held at non-school sites. - 13.
-Schools will conduct a pre-season meeting with student-athletes, coaches and parents to review the athletic standards for sportsmanship for the school and league. - 14.
-Inform school who will be representing the school at away events.
+- The CIAC requires that all school personnel administrators, faculty, and coaches give special and specific emphasis about CIAC's expectations for good sportsmanship during the regular season as well as CIAC tournaments requiring that athletes and members of the student body conduct themselves in a manner that reflects nothing but credit upon your school.
+Any unsportsmanlike conduct on the part of students and adults is unacceptable and will be addressed with strong and appropriate measures. - The CIAC sportsmanship standards should be as widely disseminated as possible using the student-parent handbook, student-athlete handbook, school newspaper, parent newsletter, school web site and the local media. - The CIAC sportsmanship standards for spectators should be read by PA announcers prior to each contest - The CIAC sportsmanship standards of conduct be prominently posted at all sports venues. - When event programs are provided, the CIAC sportsmanship standards be included. - Member schools require having athletes, parents/guardians, sign an acknowledgement which would show that they have read the student-athlete handbook and understand the CIAC sportsmanship standards. - Member schools work with community officials to insure that levels of the CIAC sportsmanship standards are enforced when contests are held at their school and at non-school facilities. - The CIAC and the CIAC sports committees insist the CIAC sportsmanship standards be rigorously enforced at all regular season contests and at all CIAC tournament contests.
+This is particularly important when contests are held at non-school sites.